TrystanLea/blog/pages/en/roombyroomheatloss.md

 **Important: If we start conducting accurate heat loss assessments but do not reconsider the general design flow temperature rule of thumb of 45-50°C, any performance gain from a better-matched heat pump will likely be undone by higher running flow temperatures.**

-**The average design flow temperature of 8 systems with a space heating SCOP of 4 or above on HeatpumpMonitor.org is ~36°C, these systems have an average SCOP of 4.4.
+**The average monitored design flow temperature of 8 systems with a space heating SCOP of 4 or above on HeatpumpMonitor.org is ~36°C, these systems have an average SCOP of 4.4.
 There is one system with a SCOP of 4.2 with a design flow temperature of 40°C.**

 **This suggests that for space heating SCOPs of more than 4.0 with an \*accurate heat loss\*, choose a design flow temperature of no higher than 40°C.**